influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 organization's [rate limits and quotas](/influxdb/cloud/account-management/limits/) determine what your batch interval should be.

-For example, if you are migrating data collected from hundreds of sensors with points recorded every second, your batch interval will need to be shorter.
+For example, if you're migrating data collected from hundreds of sensors with points recorded every second, your batch interval will need to be shorter.
-If your migrating data collected from five sensors with points recorded every minute, your batch interval can be longer.
+If you're migrating data collected from five sensors with points recorded every minute, your batch interval can be longer.
 It all depends on how much data gets returned in a single batch.